kanboard/documentation/source/admin_guide/url_rewriting.rst

 When this constant is at ``true``:

 -  URLs generated from command line tools will be also converted
--  If you use another web server than Apache, by example Nginx or Microsoft IIS, you have to configure yourself the URL rewriting
+-  If you use another web server than Apache, for example Nginx or Microsoft IIS, you have to configure yourself the URL rewriting

 Note: Kanboard always fallback to old school URLs when it’s not